Stephen137/Stephen137/README.md

 ### Hello.
 My name is Stephen 👋
 After 20+ years in data analytics I have taken a career break to learn new skills and technologies in the field of data and machine learning engineering.

-- 🔭 I am actively seeking employment as a data or machine learning engineer
+- 🔭 I am actively seeking employment as a data or machine learning engineer.
+Please reach out if you feel I might be a good fit for your team

 - 🔭 I recently gained a new certification: [Data Engineering Zoomcamp](https://certificate.datatalks.club/dezoomcamp/2023/f41bd5e614a2621152ee9c4355571dd1c0d0c8d3.pdf).
 My [capstone project](https://github.com/Stephen137/de_zoomcamp_project) was peer ranked joint 9th out of 298

 - 🌱 I am currently learning [MLOps](https://github.com/DataTalksClub/mlops-zoomcamp) with [Alexey Grigorev](https://github.com/alexeygrigorev)